-Thinking about visiting Atlanta?
-There are countless reasons you absolutely should.
-But don’t take our word for it.
-Hear what outsiders say about our city: Travel+Leisure rates Atlanta one of the 20 most fun cities in America; Food & Wine loves our barbecue; and Billboard cites East Atlanta as a mecca for singer-songwriters and musicians.
-Read on for more reasons to plan a trip to Atlanta.
+Super Bowl LIII fans who converged on Atlanta not only saw the game from their perches inside the fabulous Mercedes-Benz Stadium, they also discovered that there are countless reasons that Atlanta is a great place to visit.
+Travel+Leisure rates Atlanta one of the 20 most fun cities in America; Food & Wine loves our barbecue; and Billboard cites East Atlanta as a mecca for singer-songwriters and musicians.
+Read on for more reasons to enjoy a trip to Atlanta.

 It seems there’s a festival nearly every weekend somewhere in Atlanta.
 Some focus on the arts, some cook up tasty food.
 Others are the reason Atlanta music festivals are legendary.

-- Make your destination Piedmont Park where Music Midtown brings sounds ranging from rock to hip-hop to pop and electronic.
+- In the fall, Music Midtown brings sounds ranging from rock to hip-hop to pop and electronic.

-- Go to Lakewood Amphitheatre for ONE Musicfest, which caters to fans of urban progressive music.
+- ONE Musicfest at Cellairis Lakewood Amphitheatre caters to fans of urban progressive music.
 Hear what Janelle Monáe says about this festival.

-- When spring rolls around, mark your calendar for the Shaky Knees Music Festival (indie, folk, country and rock) and the Shaky Beats Music Festival (EDM focused) both held in the Old Fourth Ward’s Central Park.
+- When spring rolls around, it's time for the Shaky Knees Music Festival (indie, folk, country and rock) and the Shaky Beats Music Festival (EDM focused) both held in the Old Fourth Ward’s Central Park.

 Atlanta is the No. 1 filming location for movies and TV shows in the world, according to FilmL.A.
 Furthermore, our city is the setting for the hit FX television series “ATLANTA,” which also is filmed here.
 To top it all off, creator and star Donald Glover is right at home here because he grew up in metropolitan Atlanta.

-- Hop aboard a bus with Atlanta Movie Tours and visit the sets for films and TV shows including “Baby Driver” and “The Walking Dead” while actors doubling as guides share fascinating inside stories.
+- Hop aboard a bus with Atlanta Movie Tours and visit the sets for films and TV shows including “Black Panther” and “The Walking Dead” while actors doubling as guides share fascinating inside stories.

 - Find out more about the “Hollywood of the South.”